eezstreet/SWATEliteForce/README.md

  * Suspects may now employ a "random patrol", "wander" strategy and don't stick to their assigned rooms as often.
  * Suspects have new equipment and may equip heavy armor.
  * Civilians may give up easier if they spot a suspect or a civilian being pepper sprayed, hit with beanbags, etc.
+ * Suspects who have no visible weapons will be treated like civilians to SWAT (including in mirror results)

 **Smarter Officer AI!**
  * Upon restraining a target, SWAT officers will now report it to TOC automatically!